thatcherfreeman/utility-dctls/README.md

 ---

 ### Smooth Tetra Contrast DCTL
 Variation of the Smooth Tetra dctl except for each hue, the only control is the amount of contrast applied for that hue.
-Expects a scene linear image.

 #### DCTL Parameters
 **Red/Yellow/Green/Cyan/Blue/Magenta Contrast**: Adjust the contrast for the specified hue.